Mayflower: Passengers

 Some families traveled together, while some men came alone, leaving families in England and Leiden.
-More than a third of the passengers were Separatists who sought to break away from the established Church of England and create a society that incorporated their own religious ideals.
-Other passengers were hired hands, servants, or farmers recruited by London merchants, all originally destined for the Colony of Virginia.
+More than one third of the passengers were Separatists who sought to leave the Church of England and create a society that incorporated their own religious ideals.
+Other passengers were hired hands, servants or farmers recruited by London merchants, all originally destined for the Colony of Virginia.

-The passengers mostly slept and lived in the low-ceilinged great cabins and on the main deck, which was 20 by 75 ft large at most.
-The cabins were thin-walled and extremely cramped, and the total area was 15 by 25 ft at its largest.
-Below decks, any person over 5 ft tall would be unable to stand up straight.
-The maximum possible space for each person would have been slightly less than the size of a modern-day single bed.

 Passengers passed the time by reading by candlelight or playing cards and games.
 They consumed large amounts of alcohol such as beer with meals.
 This was known to be safer than water, which often came from polluted sources and caused disease.
-No cattle or beasts of draft or burden were brought on the journey, but there were pigs, goats, and poultry.

 Mayflower ship history

-There were 26 vessels bearing the name Mayflower in the Port Books of England during the reign of James I (1603–1625); it is not known why the name was so popular.
-The identity of Captain Jones's Mayflower is based on records from her home port, her known tonnage (est. 180–200 tons), and the master's name.
-It is not known when and where Mayflower was built, although late records designate her as "of London".
-She was designated in the Port Books of 1609–11 as "of Harwich" in the county of Essex, coincidentally the birthplace of Mayflower master Christopher Jones about 1570.
+There were 26 vessels bearing the name Mayflower in the port books of England during the reign of King James I (1603–1625), although it is unknown why the name was so popular.
+The identity of captain Christopher Jones's Mayflower is based on records from her home port, her known tonnage (est. 180–200 tons) and the master's name.
+It is unknown when and where Mayflower was built, although late records designate her as "of London".
+She was designated in the port books of 1609–11 as "of Harwich" in the county of Essex, coincidentally the birthplace of Jones in about 1570.

-Records dating from August 1609 note Christopher Jones as master and part owner of Mayflower when his ship was chartered for a voyage from London to Trondheim in Norway and back to London.
+Records dating from August 1609 note Jones as master and part owner of Mayflower when the ship was chartered for a voyage from London to Trondheim, Norway and back to London.
 The ship lost an anchor on her return in bad weather, and she made short delivery of her cargo of herring.
-Litigation resulted, and this was still proceeding in 1612.
-According to records, the ship was twice on the Thames at London in 1613, once in July and again in October and November, and in 1616 she was on the Thames carrying a cargo of wine, which suggests that the ship had recently been on a voyage to France, Spain, Portugal, the Canaries, or some other wine-producing land.
-Jones sailed Mayflower cross-Channel, taking English woolens to France and bringing French wine back to London.
-He also transported hats, hemp, Spanish salt, hops, and vinegar to Norway, and he may have taken Mayflower whaling in the North Atlantic off Spitsbergen or sailed to Mediterranean ports.
+Litigation resulted that went unresolved until at least 1612.
+According to records, the ship was twice on the Thames at London in 1613, once in July and again in October and November, and in 1616 she was on the Thames carrying a cargo of wine, which suggests that the ship had recently been on a voyage to France, Spain, Portugal, the Canary Islands or some other wine-producing land.
+Jones sailed Mayflower across the English Channel, taking English woolens to France and bringing French wine back to London.
+He also transported hats, hemp, Spanish salt, hops and vinegar to Norway, and he may have taken Mayflower whaling in the North Atlantic off Spitsbergen or sailed to Mediterranean ports.